marketlandscape/marketlandscape.github.io/en/method/index.md

 The indexes are intentionally not trading signals and not price-prediction models.
 They are designed to translate broad market conditions into a relative positioning scale.

-The design combines three ideas:
+The design rests on three principles.

-**Market phase matters more than short-term price moves**.
-The indexes prioritise cycle structure and regime context over daily local volatility.
+First, market phase outweighs short-term price movement.
+Cycle structure and prevailing market regimes take priority over daily volatility and local price noise.

-**Recent price behaviour is informative but incomplete**.
-Observed price action is used as an empirical anchor, not as a forecasting engine.
+Second, price behaviour offers context, not certainty.
+Recent price action serves as an empirical reference point rather than a mechanism for forecasting future moves.

-<strong>Forward expectations are constrained, not speculative</strong>.
-Any forward-looking component is deliberately conservative and bound to avoid narrative-driven bias.
+Third, forward expectations are deliberately constrained.
+Any forward-looking element is conservative by design, bounded to reduce narrative influence and speculative bias.

-The indexes may inform directional positioning but they do not aim to time trades with execution-level precision.
-The logic emphasises stability over reactivity.
-Values change slowly by design, supporting a predefined long-term strategy while limiting reactions to emotionally driven market sentiment.
+The indexes may inform directional positioning but do not attempt execution-level timing.
+The logic prioritises stability over responsiveness.
+Values evolve slowly by intent, reinforcing a predefined long-term framework while limiting reactions to emotionally driven market sentiment.